PacificBiosciences/apps-scripts/datasetWhitelist/README.md

       -l,--list           input names as text list. default false.
       --noUuid            do not generate a new uuid for the dataset. default true (create new uuid).
+      -i,--inverted       invert list. i.e. 'Blacklist' the input values from the dataset. default false.